ethereum/ethereum-org-website/src/content/guides/how-to-use-a-wallet/index.md

 3. Copy your Ethereum address to clipboard.
 4. Provide the sender with your receiving Ethereum address.

-If you are trying to send yourself your funds from an exchange it is in principle the same process.
+It is the same process if you are trying to send your funds from an exchange.

 ## Send cryptocurrency